tmolnar0831/tmolnar0831.github.io/content/install_kali_on_wsl.md

 sudo apt install -y kali-win-kex
 ```

-After the installation we can install the Kali toolset:
+Then if we have enough patience and space, then we can install the whole Kali linux toolset:

 ```
 sudo apt install -y kali-linux-large